 - 1. On single units, pull the low voltage wiring (e.g., 18 gauge 4-conductor Class 2 thermostat wire) from the unit into the thermostat / subbase assembly.
-See Figure 9b for connections to various thermostats. - 2.
+See Figure 13b for connections to various thermostats. - 2.
 Mount the thermostat on the wall of the shelter.
 The thermostat should be located so that the supply air from the unit does NOT blow directly on to the thermostat.
-Connect the thermostat to the terminal block in the air conditioner as shown in Figures 9a and 9b. - 3.
+Connect the thermostat to the terminal block in the air conditioner as shown in Figure 13b. - 3.
 On dual units, refer to the CommStat 4 HVAC Controller Specification sheet.
 Level and install the controller subbase.
-Wire the two A/C units to the Lead/Lag Controller, according to the wiring diagram on the specification sheet and as shown in Figure 9c or 9d (note: the diagram also appears on the back cover of the controller).
+Wire the two A/C units to the Lead/Lag Controller, according to the wiring diagram on the specification sheet and as shown in Figure 6c for the CommStat 4 (note: the diagram also appears on the back cover of the controller).